lidq92/VSFA/Readme.md

 - PyTorch 1.1.0
 - TensorboardX 1.2, TensorFlow-TensorBoard
 - [pytorch/ignite](https://github.com/pytorch/ignite)

+Note: The codes can also be directly run on PyTorch 1.3.

 ### Contact
 Dingquan Li, dingquanli AT pku DOT edu DOT cn.